Skip to Content

 How To Dye Marshmallows

 Don’t have colored marshmallows at home?
 No problem.
-You can use food coloring to make color marshmallows.
-Just make sure you give them enough time to dry before gluing to your final craft.
+You can use food coloring to make colored marshmallows.
+Just make sure you give them enough time to dry before gluing them to your final craft.

 If you only have small white marshmallows, you will want to dye them with food coloring.